ClDaly2904/rock-paper-scissors-game/README.md

 ## Credits
 ### Content
+- I used a video tutorial from [freeCodeCamp](https://www.youtube.com/watch?v=jaVNP3nIAv0) to help form some of the functions used for gameplay
+- I took some inspiration from the Code Institute's [LoveMaths](https://codeinstitute.net/) Project, for example the code used to upadate the player and computer scores
 ### General Reference
 - [W3Schools](https://www.w3schools.com/html/).
-I relied heavily on the guide for making modal popup boxes from this site.
+I relied heavily on the guide for making modal popup boxes from this site
 - [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 - [Stack Overflow](https://stackoverflow.com/)
 ### Media